caneparesearch/CASM_scripts/CASM_instructions_Damien.md

 Then set chemical references for formation energy calculation using ```casm ref --set-auto```.

 ## 5. (Optional) Import VASP data
 If you have pre-calculated VASP data, you can import the structures into CASM.
 Firstly run the vasp_relax_report.py code above to generate the properties.calc.json file for each calculation.
-Then write a list of the path of the POSCAR files using ```find $(readlink -f .) -name "properties.calc.json" > DFT_data```
+Then write a list of the path of the properties.calc.json files using ```find $(readlink -f .) -name "properties.calc.json" > DFT_data```
 Create a settings.json file:
 ```
 {